nuagenetworks/nuage-metroae/Documentation/AWS.md

     apt-get install python-boto3

 ## 2. Upload or Import AMIs
 Amazon Machine Images (AMIs) are used to run instances in EC2.
-For each Nuage Networks component that you want to deploy, you'll need to upload or import an AMI to AWS.
-The AMI identifiers are provided to MetroAG for deployment.
-The VSC is not supported as an AMI.
+For each Nuage Networks component that you want to deploy (except VSC), you'll need to upload or import an AMI to AWS.
+The AMI identifiers are provided to MetroAE for deployment.
+VSC is not supported as an AMI.
 It must be deployed as KVM running on an AWS bare-metal instance.

 ## 3. Setup Virtual Private Cloud
 Before installing Nuage Networks components, you must define and deploy a virtual private cloud (VPC) in AWS.
 An example file ([aws-example-vpc.yml](../examples/aws-example-vpc.yml)) of a basic VPC is provided in the [examples directory](../examples/).
 This VPC must define the network interfaces that will be used by each component.
 The VPC should also provide connectivity between various components and Internet access (either directly or outgoing only through NAT).
 We strongly recommend that you define security policies, IP addressing and DNS.
 The recommended subnets for each component are defined below.
 Note that the access subnet is expected to have direct Internet access and the management subnet to have outgoing only access.